Cailleach: Name

 The plural of cailleach is cailleacha ([kɪˈl̠ʲaxə, ˈkal̠ʲəxə]) in Irish, cailleachan ([ˈkʰaʎəxən]) in Scottish Gaelic, and caillaghyn in Manx.
 The word is found as a component in terms like the Gaelic cailleach-dhubh ('nun') and cailleach-oidhche ('owl'), as well as the Irish cailleach feasa ('wise woman, fortune-teller') and cailleach phiseogach ('sorceress, charm-worker').
 Related words include the Gaelic caileag and the Irish cailín ('young woman, girl, colleen'), the diminutive of caile 'woman', and the Lowland Scots carline/carlin ('old woman, witch').
-A more obscure word that is sometimes interpreted as 'hag' is the Irish síle, which has led some to speculate on a connection between the Cailleach and the stonecarvings of Sheela na Gigs.
+A more obscure word that is sometimes interpreted as 'hag' is the Irish síle, which has led some to speculate on a connection between the Cailleach and the stone carvings of Sheela na Gigs.